marcospampi/godot-pack/readme.md

 ```

 ## 🎉 Installation
-Copy `godot-pack.gdextension` to your Godot's project folder, replace the paths to a relative ones to where the repository is put.
+Copy and rename `godot-pack.gdextension.template` as `godot-pack.gdextension` to your Godot's project folder, replace the paths to a relative ones to where the repository is put.
 Compile with `cargo build --release`, have fun.

 ### 🫣 P.S.